edilberto-pajunar/blue_hive_ecommerce/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This code was inspired by the design of: https://www.figma.com/file/YNLGVKno10WZpI8YpyG4bG/E-commerce-App-(Community)?node-id=28%3A9&t=10SYkTjtatzckEdV-0

 A few resources to get you started if this is your first Flutter project: